pozdnyavladimer-jpg/vuzol-19-book-kernel/00_FLOWER_GATE_CORE/01_MISSING_EDGE_CODE_REPAIR_PLAN.md

 If a new room appears, the system grows by adding a node and an edge.

 The Flower expands the grid without breaking the house.
+13. Protein Folding Lens

+A missing edge in code is similar to a missing contact in protein folding.

+A protein is not defined only by its sequence.

+A protein becomes functional when its chain creates the right contact network.

+amino acid sequence
+→ folding path
+→ contact edges
+→ stable structure
+→ active function

+Code behaves in a similar way.

+A feature is not defined only by functions or files.

+A feature becomes functional when its signals create the right service-edge network.

+code sequence
+→ workflow path
+→ service edges
+→ stable system behavior
+→ business function

+Therefore:

+correct code locally
+does not mean
+correct system folding globally

+Protein Analogy

+In a protein:

+amino acids = nodes
+chemical contacts = edges
+folding path = transition sequence water / charge / pH = field conditions
+chaperone = guided folding assistant stable protein = functional structure misfolded protein = false-green structure

+In GitCube code architecture:

+modules = nodes
+service routes = edges
+business workflow = transition sequence customer rules / permissions = field conditions
+AI / operator = folding assistant
+working feature = functional structure missing-edge feature = false-green structure

+Misfolded Code

+A feature can compile, pass local tests, and look finished in UI.

+But if one required business room is not connected, the feature is misfolded.

+Example:

+payment_success
+→ order created
+→ customer notified

+but missing:

+→ accounting
+→ warehouse
+→ audit
+→ refund path

+This is not only incomplete code.

+This is a misfolded transition.

+The system has shape, but not full function.

+Chaperone Rule

+AI should act like a chaperone, not like an owner of the fold.

+AI may help the system fold correctly by detecting missing contacts.

+AI may suggest new edges.

+AI may draft tests.

+AI may prepare a transition packet.

+AI must not force the fold through a missing Gate.

+AI allowed:
+- detect missing contacts
+- draft missing edges
+- propose repair
+- create coverage tests

+AI blocked:
+- auto-merge missing-edge repair
+- bypass owner review
+- mark false-green as complete

+Contact Coverage Test

+A codebase needs not only unit tests.

+It needs contact coverage tests.

+Unit test asks:

+Does this function work?

+Contact coverage test asks:

+Did this signal reach all required rooms?

+Example:

+payment_success must contact:
+- order
+- accounting
+- warehouse
+- notification
+- audit

+If one required contact is missing, the feature must remain HOLD.

+Final Protein Principle

+A protein becomes alive through correct folding.

+A code feature becomes alive through correct edge connection.

+Sequence is not enough.
+Files are not enough.
+Functions are not enough.

+The system must fold into the customer field.

+Canonical line:

+Missing edge
+= missing contact

+Missing contact
+= misfolded code

+Misfolded code
+= false-green feature